Pomegranate

 |---|---|---|

-| Walnuts | Both produce urolithins via the same gut bacterial pathway | Persian (fesenjan) |
+| Walnuts | Both produce urolithins via the same ellagitannin gut bacterial pathway | Persian (fesenjan) |

-| Yogurt / labneh | Probiotics may enhance urolithin conversion | Middle Eastern |
+| Yogurt / labneh | Probiotics may enhance urolithin conversion over time | Middle Eastern |

 | Dark leafy greens | Vitamin C from pomegranate aids iron absorption; polyphenol diversity | Mediterranean |

-| Olive oil | Fat improves polyphenol absorption; classic vinaigrette base | Mediterranean |
+| Extra-virgin olive oil | Fat improves polyphenol absorption; classic vinaigrette base | Mediterranean |

 | Dark chocolate | Complementary polyphenol profiles; additive antioxidant activity | Global |